 In recent years we have helped a lot of organisations with their circular design.
 These solutions are very diverse.
 After all, every project requires customisation.
 Where in one project it’s ‘only’ a few chairs that are fitted with a new coat of paint and upholstery, in other projects we create a completely new interior of an office building where we use as many existing products as possible as a basis for the new furniture.

-A recent circular example is the revitalisation of 237 Arper Catifa chairs.
+Recently we have revitalised 237 Arper Catifa chairs on site.
 The upholstery of the chairs was worn, but the frames didn’t require replacement yet.
 Unfortunately, it wasn’t possible to re-upholster the chairs.
-The upholstery, foam and seat were glued together and therefore inseparable.
-Next, we investigated the option to place new seats on the existing frames.
-With a specially designed adapter our Felt seat fits perfectly on the existing Arper Catifa frames.
-And the beauty of it is that all 237 chairs were revitalised on-site.
+The upholstery, foam and seat were glued together.